eccentricdevotion/TARDIS/tardis-commands.md

 ### /tardis secondary

-Silmilar to the `/tardis update` command, you can use the `/tardis secondary` command to update the locations of controls in secondary (and tertiary) consoles.
+Similar to the `/tardis update` command, you can use the `/tardis secondary` command to update the locations of controls in secondary (and tertiary) consoles.

 First move the blocks to their new position then, type one of: